Strategic Capital Improvement Program (CIP) Planning

 They could see the value of what each one was.
-Then it gets into those planning sessions where you’re meeting with council members and they’re having those work sessions to say, hey, I’m getting a lot of feedback from the community about all these potholes we’ve got or all these old streets that are busted up.
-We need to really look at some patching projects over here and not let them get to the point where you gotta go replace them all because the streets are so far gone.
+Then it gets into those planning sessions where you’re meeting with council members, and they’re having those work sessions to say, hey, I’m getting a lot of feedback from the community about all these potholes we’ve got or all these old streets that are busted up.
+We need to look at some patching projects over here and not let them get to the point where you gotta go replace them all because the streets are so far gone.

 Lindsay Beaman (7:24)

-Eric started to touch on this and I wanted to hear more about how you can do a streets maintenance project, but if you wait five more years you might end up doing a street replacement project.
+Eric started to touch on this, and I wanted to hear more about how you can do a streets maintenance project, but if you wait five more years you might end up doing a street replacement project.
 If you can invest now, you’re going to save a lot more money than investing later.
-Can we talk more about how that impacts not only streets, but water, sewer, infrastructure, throughout parks.
+Can we talk more about how that impacts not only streets but water, sewer, infrastructure throughout parks?
 That’s always an ongoing conversation and maybe something we need to help express more to our clients?

 Dave Sturm (7:48)

 Yeah, that’s something I can address a little bit.
-Most of our clients don’t really see a value in that type of rehab and maintenance work, even though we know there is a lot of value to that.
+Most of our clients don’t see value in that type of rehab and maintenance work, even though we know there is a lot of value to that.
 They say, why should I put money into this street that’s not too bad?
-When I’ve got these other streets that are completely junk and in need of replacement?
+When I’ve got these other streets that are complete junk and in need of replacement?
 We try to guide them down the right path to do some maintenance work and to have the longevity of their streets last longer when they’re not in complete replacement condition yet.